LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

 - added a pickup overlay display when Lara pulls the dagger from the dragon
 - added an option to use Lara's neutral jump-twist from early TR1 betas
 - added an option to use Lara's slide-to-run animation from TR3+
+- added an option to allow Lara to turn around and grab a ledge she has just stepped off
 - added an option to fix the breakable floor descending glitch
 - added an option to fix wall glitches, or to use TR1 wall glitch behaviour
 - added an option to disable swing cancelling